 I’m a big fan of egg muffins.
-They’re basically mini, portable omelets that you can conveniently make in the oven using your favorite omelet ingredients.
-No need to worry about flipping the omelet at just the right time – with egg muffins, all you have to do is load your ingredients into a greased muffin tin and pop them in the oven!
+They’re basically mini portable omelets, except there’s no need to worry about flipping them at just the right time.
+All you do is load your ingredients into a greased muffin tin and pop them in the oven!

 - Cherry tomatoes

 - Mixed greens: baby spinach or kale works too

 This delicious, low-carb, high-fat dish comes together in just a few easy steps.